 INACCESSIBLE_BOOT_DEVICE error is one of the most common blue screen of death errors.
-You may see this error during Windows startup if Windows cannot read data from the system or boot partitions.
+You may see this error during Windows startup.
 It happens frequently while upgrading to Windows 10.
-Faulty disk controller drivers are often the cause, and sometimes due to hard disk errors.
-If you encounter this error with Windows 10, try solutions here to resolve it.
+Faulty disk controller drivers and Windows packages are often the causes, and sometimes due to hard disk errors.
+If you encounter this error with Windows 10, don’t worry.
+You can fix the error with one of the solutions below.

 Solution 1: Try disconnecting external devices